 A topic cluster is a series of interlinked articles or blog posts clustered around a particular topic.

-Topic clusters are a bit like ‘Category’ pages in WordPress.
+Content clusters are a bit like ‘category’ pages in WordPress.
 A category page contains links to all the pages or articles that cover that same category.

 The difference between the two is that a category page is simply a list of sub-pages whereas the central page in a topic cluster is usually a lengthy article that gives a broad overview of a particular topic.